 - complicated urinary tract infection

-- any of numerous other diseases that have a negative effect on kidney function
+- numerous other diseases that have a negative effect on kidney function

-Your doctor may decide to order additional tests in order to plan treatment.
-He or she will go over your results and your condition in depth with you, and discuss all the next steps following your renal biopsy.
+Your doctor may decide to order additional tests to use to help make a treatment plan.
+They will go over your results and your condition in depth with you and discuss all the next steps following your renal biopsy.